-The only thing that can happen is when you talk about printing.
 Images from smaller sensors have to be scaled more to match the same image from a larger sensor resulting in a larger circle of confusion but also, any flaws and imperfections are also enlarged.

 This means the Sony A7rIII has a maximum depth of field of 2.59″ regardless of viewing subjectivity.